TaleSpin: Germany

-In Germany, A series of 3-disc sets started with Collection 1 released on December 5, 2012, in Region 2, PAL format.
+In Germany, the series of 3-disc sets, starting with Collection 1, was released on December 5, 2012, in Region 2, PAL format.
 The sets contain the episodes in the same order as the US releases, as well as a Fastplay feature and 6 language tracks: English, Danish, German, Italian, Norwegian and Swedish, but no subtitles have been added. the first collection has only 17 episodes.

-A Second Collection, containing 16 episodes, was released on March 7.

-A Third Collection, containing 17 episodes, was released on May 29.
+A second collection, containing 16 episodes, was released on March 7, 2013.
+A third collection, containing 17 episodes, was released on May 29 of the same year.

-However, a few episodes have been removed from the original list.
+A few episodes have been removed from the original list.
 The 1st collection does not include "From Here To Machinery" and "Vowel Play".
 The 2nd set excludes "A Touch of Glass", while the 3rd set misses out "Jumping the Guns".
 There is no confirmation on whether these episodes will be released, along with the final 11 episodes of the series.

 United Kingdom

 The United Kingdom had only two releases, each containing 3 discs per set, the sets do skip over episodes that were present on the North American sets.
-The First Collection came out on February 11, 2013 and The Second Collection was released on May 20, 2013.
+The first collection came out on February 11, 2013 and the second collection was released on May 20 of the same year.

 Australia

 The sets from Germany and the United Kingdom have also been released in Australia.
-The First Collection came out on August 17, 2012.
-The Second Collection was released on March 15, 2013.
-The Third Collection was released on October 11, 2013.
+The first collection came out on August 17, 2012.
+The second collection was released on March 15, 2013, followed by the third on October 11 of the same year.

 India

-In India, TaleSpin was dubbed in Hindi and Telugu for TV broadcast in the 90s along with DuckTales.
+In India, TaleSpin was dubbed in Hindi, Tamil and Telugu for TV broadcast in the 90s along with DuckTales.
 In 2012, 63 Hindi dubbed episodes out of the total 65 episodes were released by Disney India on 21 DVD volumes in PAL format.
-These discs support DVD Region 2, Region 4 and Region 5.
-However due to limited number of copies, they quickly went out of stock.
+These discs support DVD Region 2, Region 4 and Region 5, but due to limited number of copies, they quickly went out of stock.
 Each DVD contained only 3 episodes.